Sovereign Goes Virtual

 Toxic, Directed by Ineka Herring, Over the duration of three hours Avery's aggressively toxic friend convinces her to stalk her girlfriend.

 Hi’s and Lo’s, Created by Takiyah Ward.
 An experimental dance film exploring the emotional rollercoaster of daily living as a queer black woman.

-Directors Speak Out- At 2pm listen in on the featured directors take on black joy on film for queer black women.
+Directors Speak Out- Listen in on the featured directors take on black joy on film for queer black women.

 Each day will feature music videos by Be Steadwell, LIVt, and Banzi Mavuso